OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Wifi-Range-Extender.md

 [//]: # (illustration)

-Even though the Omega has only one physical Wi-Fi interface, you can create two virtual interfaces and have the Omega relay the packets back and forth between the two interfaces.
-This allows you to set up the Omega as a Wi-Fi range extender that relays the packets between your computer/smartphone and your router.
+Even though the Omega has only one physical WiFi interface, you can create two virtual interfaces and have the Omega relay the packets back and forth between the two interfaces.
+This allows you to set up the Omega as a WiFi range extender that relays the packets between your computer/smartphone and your router.
 This can be very helpful if your router has a short range and the connection has problems from beyond a certain distance.
 Let's get started!

 // change subheadings to 'Step X: '